RezaShahrestani/programme/contributing/README.md

 Write in there to introduce yourself, and a staff member will onboard you and set you up with permissions.

 ## How to contribute
+(We will flesh these processes more as we go...)

+### Existing issues
 Very briefly: check the issues, ideally one near the top, assign it, clone the repo, do it, make a PR, profit.
 Contribute new ideas and suggestions by opening an issue.

-(We will flesh this process more as we go...)
+### New ideas
+Very briefly: Add an issue to this repo, get some feedback, and we'll prioritise them together at the next meeting.

+Note: You are always welcome to open issues/create PRs for new ideas, whenever you like.
+It's an open source project.
+If we are currently working together towards a project goal, then it would be most helpful to prioritise tasks for that first, though.

 ## How permissions work
 Permissions are managed through GitHub teams, their roles on this repo, and branch rules.